Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

 - Be genuine and be yourself.
 Then If people find you annoying, find other people.

-- Refrain from talking about people behind their backs.
+- Please refrain from talking about people behind their backs.
 This is a sure way to lose the trust of others.
 Gossiping also shows a lack of high character.

 Two Sounds That Annoy Yours Truly

-If your friends begin to avoid you (and it isn't your bad breath) you had better start changing your ways.
-Not completely - just your annoying ways.
+If your friends begin to avoid you (and it isn't your bad breath), you had better start changing your ways.
+Not entirely - just your annoying habits.
 An example might be:

 - If your nasal passages need clearing out and you're in a restaurant, have the common courtesy to blow your nose outside the restaurant or in the bathroom.
-Many a good meal has gone to waste because of this most disgusting sound.
+Many a good meal has gone to waste because of this awful sound.